dhruvipatel14/Facial_Expression_Recognition/Readme.md

 # Facial Expression Recognition using CNN

-* Develop a facial expression recognition model in Keras
+* Development of a facial expression recognition model in Keras
-* Build and train a convolutional neural network (CNN)
+* Building and training a convolutional neural network (CNN)
-* Deploy the trained model to a web interface with Flask
+* Deployment of the trained model to a web interface with Flask
-* Apply the model to real-time video streams and image data
+* Applying the model to real-time video streams and image data